janepierresgithub/TKHPhaseTwoProject/README.md

 # Phase Two Project

-This repository contains the elements the Phase Two project as a Cybersecurity & Networking Fellow in the Innovation Fellowship at The Knowledge House.
-This group project involved creating a functional Cybersecurity Lab within Amazon Web Services (AWS) installing and utilizing SIEM, VPC, VPC Peering, IPS, Offensive Security, IDS, an Exploitive Machine and a Static IP website.
-This lab also utilizes a topology and a cost analysis report.
+In the Phase 2 group project of the Innovation Fellowship at The Knowledge House, our team adeptly leveraged Amazon Web Services (AWS) to design and develop a comprehensive cybersecurity lab.
+As the Project Manager, I had the opportunity to oversee technical documentation and contribute to the development of the infrastructure's intricacies.
+Key facets of this project encompassed establishing Virtual Private Clouds (VPCs), forging VPC Peering, and seamlessly integrating pivotal tools such as Splunk EC2, Kali Linux, pfSense, and Metasploitable.
+The culmination of these efforts has yielded a fortified environment, meticulously crafted for both offensive and defensive security measures.
+This repository serves as a testament to our endeavors, encapsulating elements like SIEM, IPS, IDS, an exploitative machine, and a static IP website, further augmented with a coherent topology and an in-depth cost analysis report.

 **Included in this repository are:**